 This small camp table can be comprised almost completely of Scout staves.
 It’s 100% functional and provides a convenient raised surface for personal, patrol, or general use.
 It’s simple design makes it quick and easy to set up, and it is remarkably stable.

 Make the table legs.
 Start by lashing together four Scout staves into two sets of shear legs with 6-foot manila lashing ropes.
 If you prefer, square lashings can be used instead of shear lashings.
 (In lieu of Scout staves, straight poles an inch or so in diameter are just fine.)

 Lash on the table top supports.
-Next, to support what will become the table top, lash a straight 4-foot x 1-inch stick to connect each set of shear legs at about 2-1/2 feet off the ground with square lashings.
+Next, with two square lashings, lash a 2-1/2-foot stick to connect each set of shear legs about 30 inches off the ground.
+(A Scout stave cut in two is ideal.)
 This will form two A-frames, one for each side of the table.
-Make sure the 4′ sticks are the same distance from the bottom of the legs on both sides.
+Make sure each of these support sticks are lashed on straight and at the same distance from the bottom end of both sets of legs.